 3 Alternate Perspectives

-Most people listen to music because they want to escape from the stresses of their day.
-There is a reason why people don’t want to hear about politics while watching the NBA.
+Many people listen to music because they want to escape from the stressfulness or dullness of their day.
+There is a reason why people don’t want to hear about politics while watching their favorite sports.
 Because they hear about politics all the time at work, on social media, etc..

-For example, when we have gone through financial recessions in recent times past, we had all types of businesses closing but an industry that was still thriving was the entertainment industry.
-There were still tons of movies coming out, comedians were still fully booked doing shows, and musicians were still packing out concert venues!
-Many people were struggling financially at that time which made the demand to escape for just a moment even more desirable!
+For example, in the past, we’ve gone through financial recessions such as in 2008 where we had all types of businesses closing but an industry that was still thriving was the entertainment industry.
+There were still tons of movies coming out, comedians were fully booked doing shows, and musicians were still packing out concert venues!
+Many people were struggling financially at those times which made the demand to escape for just a moment even more needed and desirable!

 Be A Chef

 Think of yourself as a musical chef.
-Your songs are the meals that you prepare for your listeners to consume and enjoy and all of your songs don’t have to taste the same.
-Use these 4 techniques above to add more variety to your songs while making them more relatable and enjoyable to your listeners!
+Your songs are the meals that you prepare for your listeners to consume and enjoy, and all of your songs don’t have to have the same taste or emotion and it’s okay for some songs to just be an appetizer or dessert.
+So the next time you’re writing a song consider using one or a combination of these 4 techniques to make your rap songs more entertaining.